kamperemu/twitter-troll-detection/README.md

 # Twitter Troll Detection

-this project is not a commercial product currently, its mostly used for my research work.
+this project is not a commercial product currently, its mostly used for research work.

 ## file name abbreviations
 ### prefix